 Decode of conduct: Biohack your way to better health

-From morning coffee lovers, to intermittent fasters, to implanters of microchips, anyone who wants to boost performance of body or mind through self-administered means can be classed as a biohacker.
+From morning coffee lovers to intermittent fasters to people implanting microchips, anyone experimenting with ways to improve their body or mind through self-directed methods can be considered a biohacker.

 They often employ the tools of citizen science, where volunteers and amateur scientists gather, share and openly analyse data to study problems they feel mainstream science is unwilling, unable or too slow to investigate.
 Some even go way beyond mind and body hacks into the realms of robotics, extreme life extension and immortality.